Charles and Lynn Schusterman Family Philanthropies: Education

-Gender equity
+Gender and Reproductive Equity

 The philanthropies contribute to the Care for all with Respect and Equity (CARE) Fund, a project of the Rockefeller Philanthropy Advisors that supports advocacy for universal basic income, child care, and care work for people with disabilities and elderly.
-They also contributed to the Equality Can’t Wait Challenge.
+They also contributed to the Equality Can't Wait Challenge.
 Since 2019, they have been part of the Collaborative for Gender + Reproductive Equity to support gender equity and reproductive freedom.

-From 2020-2023, Schusterman Family Philanthropies made significant contributions to Access Reproductive Care–Southeast, a Black-founded abortion fund, and Chicago-based Midwest Access Coalition, however they separated from the organizations following a solidarity statement with Palestinian self-determination.
+From 2020 to 2023, Schusterman Family Philanthropies made significant contributions to Access Reproductive Care–Southeast, a Black-founded abortion fund, and Chicago-based Midwest Access Coalition, however they separated from the organizations following a solidarity statement with Palestinian self-determination.
 A Schusterman spokesperson said the Philanthropies had "made the strategic decision long before October 2023 to shift away from funding individual funds" and was not politically motivated.
 The Schusterman partnership with National Network of Abortion Funds "sunsetted" as of June 2024.